Daargajedan/Notes/README.md

-# Yo
+# Notes.

-# What is Yo?
+# What is Notes?
-The Yo room is here so you can send a "I am online message" to all the users in you're group.
+Create note's with your'e group.
+ - Make to do lists.
+ - You're shopping list